 - Snow Guards to help prevent snow and ice from sliding off the roof $$

 - Lean-to/Porch to provide additional square footage $$

 A Graber Supply building may not be the least expensive post frame building, but give some thought to what actually goes into the lowest cost building.
 Graber Supply knows that to build the least expensive pole barn requires using lower quality material and eliminating important features.
 The result would be a lower quality product for our customers.

 Some examples of corners NOT to cut in pole barn construction:

-- Metal that will rust after painted.
-The paint on nearly all pole barns is good, but it's what underneath the paint that matters.
-Eric, from Graber advises, "Any paint warranty will be voided if the rust was caused by the metal.
-And for 10 years, we’ve only been using a Galvalume coating on our metal.
-That is the best way to prevent rust out there."
+- Using metal that will rust after painted.
+The paint matters but what is underneath the paint also matters.
+Any paint warranty will be voided if the rust was caused by the metal.
+And for 20 years, we’ve only been using a Galvalume coating on our metal.
+That is the best way to prevent rust out there.

 Insiders Secret: 6 Ways to Bring the Cost of Your Pole Barn Project Down:

 - Go with a metal roof rather than the more expensive shingles

 - Stick to metal siding, which costs less than wood or vinyl